anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Quick decisions are unsafe decisions.
+Quote: Just as much as we see in others, we have in ourselves.

-By: Sophocles
+By: William Hazlitt